 7. Provide contextual feedback

-We’re working on something that can really simplify the feedback process for designers & developers.
+We’re working on creating a website feedback tool that can really simplify the feedback process for designers & developers.

 ruttl is the future of design review.
-It’s going to change the way you share feedback.
+It’s going to change the way you review live website and share feedback.
 Offer contextual feedback, make edits to live websites, replace images and copy, see all comments from team members in one spot, and more.